 Arc That Is Too Low

-The ideal arc for a shot results in the ball entering the rim at a 45-degree angle, 11 inches into the rim, or two inches past its center.
-This angle allows a shooter to get the ball on the rim softly while still giving him/her a larger area to shoot at.
+The ideal arc for a shot results in the ball entering the rim at a 45° angle, 11 inches into the rim, or two inches past its center.
+This angle allows a shooter to get the ball on the rim softly while still giving them a larger area to shoot at.
 It also often results in a shot that hits the back of the rim on the inside of the hoop and drops directly through the net.

 Achieving a 45° angle at the end of the shot’s arc changes depending on the shooter’s height and where they are on the court.
 Shorter players need to shoot the ball higher, while taller players require a more shallow arc.
 Players closer to the basket will also have to shoot a higher arc shot than those further from the rim.

 In basketball, an arc describes the curvature of the path of a shot.
 Players attempt to shoot with the perfect level of arc for their height.
 This gives them the largest possible target for the ball, as the hoop will seem relatively smaller if their arc is too high or too low.